 - A choice of restaurants for eating

 - Relaxing at one of the two hot springs

 As you approach the roadside station from Chichibu Oukan Highway you pass through a grape vineyard.
 Our last visit was the end of July so the grapevines were high and lush.
 They are the vines of Masakado Vineyard, a large fruit farm that grows grapes in summer / autumn and strawberries in winter and spring.

 Strawberry picking is from January to May annually.
 In 2023, the season starts on Saturday January 14th and is expected to last until around early May.
+(Update: the last date for picking in 2023 is May 14th).
 They have three different types of strawberries: Yayoi hime, Benihoppe and Amarin.
 During this period with coronavirus they recommend that you ring in advance – not just for picking, but for strawberry purchases too.
 The phone number is 0494-54-1699.

 Masakado isn’t officially a part of the roadside station, but like several of the attractions in the area, they support and promote each other.
 And it is right on the doorstep of the Arakawa Roadside station.
 As is a kiwi fruit farm as well as potato digging farms.

 The Chichibu Tetsudo trains stop at the nearby Bushū-Hino station.
 In August, Dahlia (which the Ryokami area of Chichibu is famous for) are growing along the tracks;

 The Chichibu Railway runs right alongside the roadside station.
 If you time it right, which we didn’t on our first visit, you can see the famous Paleo Express passing.
 We did time it right on our second visit on September 22nd.
 However, the steam locomotive isn’t running in 2020.
 The steam engine is undergoing maintenance.
 Instead they have an Electric Locomotive this year: